babbadeckl/HackTheBox-Writeups/Bank/README.md

 Balance: 1.337$
 ```

 Maybe this is the password for the user chris on the machine.
 Let's try it.

 Unfortunately, it's not working.
 But we can try it on the login.php website.
 Maybe we can gain more information there.

 ![](pics/chris_login.png)

 We now have access to Chris' bank account.
-Problem is that this won't help bring us any further.
+The problem is that this won't bring us any further.

-After searching for a while, I saw a file called 'user.php' in the directory `/var/www/bank/inc`.
+So back to enumeration on the webserver...
+After searching for a while, I found a file called 'user.php' in the directory `/var/www/bank/inc`.
 It contains the mysql login details of root:

 ```
  $mysql = new mysqli("localhost", "root", "!@#S3cur3P4ssw0rd!@#",
 ```

  Maybe, root has used the same password for the server.
 Let's try to login as root.
+But ...
 Does not work as well.
 Seems like a dead end.

  Next step was to check for files with the SUID bit set.